3and4/Leither/README_EN.md

 9I6JPEqsxWHN7dr2WG9C0CJ-VnN
 12D3KooWBiuFhtpQL2fs3CasdDZ2yZsHHGWdbGTEuVM3BHaj4Aj
 ```
-There are two types of IDs: the shorter one is a 27-character Leither ID, generated in a manner similar to a Bitcoin wallet address.
-The longer one is compatible with the <a href="https://github.com/ipfs/ipfs">IPFS</a> network and is created using the same multi-hash method as the <a href="https://github.com/ipfs/ipfs">IPFS</a> network.
+There are two types of IDs: the shorter one is a 27-character Leither ID, generated with algorithm similar to Bitcoin wallet.
+The longer one is compatible with the <a href="https://github.com/ipfs/ipfs">IPFS</a> protocol and is created using the same multi-hash method.

-Display the local machine's IP addresses:
+***Local machine's IP addresses:***
 ```shell
 ./Leither swarm local
 ```